devshorts/LanguageCreator/README.md

 Supported Constructs
 ===

 The language supports variable assignment, if/else conditionals declaration, function declaration with varialbe arguments, anonymous functions, and quoted strings.
+It also supports simple type inference.
 Things to do include AST for adding return types, and adding class constructs.

 Right now, this properly parsers